DogeTheBeast/College_notes/2nd Year/First term/CPEN 221/Mutability and Immutability.md

 tb.append("baz");
 ```

 - The variable *sb* is update along with *tb* as both of them point to the same object.
-So both
+So the value of *sb* is "foobarbaz".

+Runtime management system